Marking the course and refreshing those markings as needed is an ongoing task for which the Committee is responsible.

 A Committee can define the edge of ground under repair by describing it, but only if there will be little or no doubt over what constitutes the area or its edges.

-At other times it is not appropriate to make a general declaration.
-For example, for all ruts made by maintenance vehicles to be defined as ground under repair by Local Rule is not appropriate as much of the disturbance is likely to be minor and free relief is not warranted.
-Instead, any deep ruts should be marked with painted lines or stakes to avoid any doubt as to when a player is entitled to relief.
+At other times it is not appropriate to make a general statement.
+For example, defining all wheel marks and ruts made by maintenance vehicles to be ground under repair by Local Rule is not appropriate as some of the disturbance is likely to be minor and free relief is not warranted.

 The definition of “no play zone” states that it is part of the course where the Committee wishes to prohibit play.
-No play zones can be either within an abnormal course condition or a penalty area and can encompass the entire area or just a portion of it.
+No play zones must be defined as either an abnormal course condition or a penalty area and can encompass the entire area or just a portion of it.

 The Committee can define all or part of an abnormal course condition or a penalty area as a no play zone for any reason.
 Some common reasons are: